Dress Code

 Bishop Amat has a uniform-style of dress for both boys and girls.
 Bishop Amat students are required to report to campus in their school uniform.
 Students that have a PE, dance, or athletic class during the first block should report to school in their school uniform and report to the gym at 8:05 a.m. when the bell rings to change into their PE clothes.
 The only exceptions to this are the students that have an athletic practice before the school day begins.
 Students that do not abide by this rule may face disciplinary action.

 Students may wear any combination of the uniform items listed below.
-With the exception of uniform skirts, uniform sweaters and uniform vests which MUST be purchased from the Mills/Dennis Uniform Company, all other uniform items can be purchased elsewhere, however, specifications listed below must be met.
+With the exception of uniform skirts, uniform skorts, uniform sweaters and uniform vests which MUST be purchased from Dennis Uniform, all other uniform items can be purchased elsewhere, however, the specifications listed below must be met.

+Approved colors for uniform skirts are blue, gray or khaki only.
 Skirts must be no shorter than three inches above the top of the knee.
 Skirts cannot be rolled to a length shorter than three inches above the top of the knee.
-Students who fail to comply with this length requirement may be denied the use of uniform skirts and, instead, be required to wear uniform shorts or pants.
+Students who fail to comply with this length requirement will be sent home and may be denied the use of uniform skirts and, instead, be required to wear uniform shorts or pants.

 Uniform Pants

-- Pants must not be low-rise.
-Pants must have a waistband designed to be worn at the waist.
-If Dockers are selected, only the Classic style fulfills this criterion.
+3. Pants must have a waistband designed to be worn at the waist..

-- Pants must not have slits or tears at the bottom seams.
+5. Pants must not have slits or tears or holes anywhere.

 Uniform Shorts

-- Shorts must be worn at the waist and may not be low rise.
+6. Shorts must be worn at the waist.

 Uniform Shirts

-Shirts may be purchased from local department stores provided they are the same style, color and shade of color as those sold by the Mills/Dennis Company.
+Shirts may be purchased from any store provided they are the same style, color and shade of color as those sold by Dennis Uniform.
 Shirts must be free of writing, emblems or logos.
 Included are:

-- polo shirts, long or short sleeve (colors: navy, royal blue, gray, baby blue, yellow, forest green, burgundy and white)
+1. solid color polo shirts (long or short sleeve) in navy, royal blue, gray, baby blue, yellow, forest green, burgundy and white.
+NO stripes or designs.

-- striped/solid oxford shirt, long or short sleeve (navy/white stripe, maroon/white stripe, sky blue, white or yellow).
+2. striped/solid oxford shirt (long or short sleeve) in navy/white stripe, maroon/white stripe, sky blue, white or yellow.
 In most cases, only one top button may be unbuttoned. *Shirts must always be tucked into the waistband of pants/shorts, skirts.
 Shirts cannot be pinned or cinched.

 Undershirts